chektien/notes/immersification-space.md

 In case there is some misunderstanding, the L4 office area has 2 office spaces that have separate glass door entrances.
 The large one on the right is already being used as a faculty office and we are not suggesting to touch that.
 We are proposing to use the one on the left which is currently used as storage for spare classroom furniture.
 And yes we are hoping to use that as a permanent Centre space until further development.

 Let me know if we need a zoom call to clarify things.

+> Noted your comments on the discussions which may be done within the lab and office spaces.
+> Like to clarify that both Level 4 offices are meant for faculty seating, the storage is a temporary arrangement.
+Some considerations on usage of the Level 4 office include: by allowing the 9 RE and 2 RF to sit at the available space, if the space runs out, who is to ask them to leave so that the intended occupants new faculty)( could occupy the space.
+The precedents that would be set once other faculty hear of it.) \#\# additional

+[to put in official space request]